Skip to main content

 Question Types You’ll See

-mathematical talentindependent thinkingability to absorb and use new ideaslogical/analytical approach to philosophyclarity of argumentmotivation for both subjects
+Mathematical talentIndependent thinkingAbility to absorb and use new ideasLogical/analytical approach to philosophyClarity of argumentMotivation for both subjects

 Shortlisted applicants are invited to online interviews in December 2026.
 The verified format is online academic discussion and problem-solving.